Some of my: Inventions | Magazine interviews | Sheds | Favorite ER memories

 I've corresponded with people from around the world, and found that adults in the United States are more likely to possess a bizarre dichotomy about sexual attitudes.
 On one hand, it is perfectly OK to have risqué T&A oozing out of every television program and commercial, movie, magazine ad, product packaging—you name it.
 Yes, it's completely acceptable to have sexually suggestive material fed to you 24/7/365, as long as your retina is focusing on images of hot young airbrushed strangers who model for corporations that hope to sell you something.
 But real sex with a real person is somehow so shameful that it can't be discussed in public, or often even in private (as with a spouse or personal physician), without evoking uneasiness, apprehension, dread, and shame.

 Isn't this a strange inversion of acceptability?
 Cheap, inescapable, in-your-face sexuality is routinely exploited by companies that hope to profit from you, but real sex—the kind that makes babies, bonds men and women together, and makes life more enjoyable—eewww!
-Better talk about it in hushed tones behind closed doors, like the Communists used to do when discussing freedom in the USSR before it disintegrated, or skip that topic altogether, and discuss something more palatable, such as the latest chapter in the sex life of Paris Hilton.
+Better talk about it in hushed tones behind closed doors, like the Communists used to do when discussing freedom in the USSR before it disintegrated, or skip that topic altogether, and discuss something more palatable, such as the latest chapter in the sex life of Paris Hilton or more recent celebrities.
 Nuts.

 University at Buffalo sociologists found that in the last several decades, the portrayal of women in the popular media has become increasingly sexualized, even “pornified.”
 Our culture too often treats women as sexual objects, which triggers negative consequences.
 One of the study authors, Erin Hatton, said, “Sexualized portrayals of women have been found to legitimize or exacerbate violence against women and girls, as well as sexual harassment and anti-women attitudes among men and boys.”
 Sex is a healthy part of life for mature people, while immature people—like too many in our culture—treat sex in an unhealthy way that penalizes women in general.
 It's high time those childish people grew up.